 Hello!
 My name is Qi.
-I will be a third year DMA student at Juilliard in September studying piano performance.
+I am a third year DMA student at Juilliard in September studying piano performance.

 I call myself an interdisciplinary researcher.
 Even though I devote myself as a solo pianist, I have strong interests in many other disciplines.
 Furthermore, I try to find connections between different disciplines.
 In particular, I try to borrow inspirations and methodologies from other disciplines to aid my music study.
 I firmly believe that at some fundamental level, the world is a irreducible whole, of which the understanding must be holistic.
 Therefore, in addition to specializing in music (piano in particular), I try to cultivate my musicianship as a complete human being.
 As people normally say, one has to be a human first, then a musician.

 Dramatically speaking, I am fascinated by the existence of everything that is beautiful in the universe.
 I believe that the appreciation of the beautiful is the common root from which interdisciplinary studies are made possible in the first place.